marysia/marysia.github.io/_tils/2026-02-03-introduction.md

 ---

 ## Overview
 The main focus of this lecture is on establishing evaluation as a scientific discipline.

-It argues that AI evaluation needs to move beyond simple benchmarking to become a predictive science that can anticipate how AI systems will behave in real-world situations.
+> "Something is rotten in the field of evaluation... not because the science is wrong, but because it is really complicated and very cross-disciplinary."

 This lecture was taught by [José Hernández-Orallo](https://jorallo.github.io/).